OurVoiceUSA/HelloVoter/README.md

     EOF

 * The `GOOGLE_API_KEY_` values are credentials created by visiting http://console.developers.google.com/.
 If you plan on releasing this app, or a fork of it yourself, be sure you lock down the API key to the assosiated platform device specified to avoid quota theft.
-* Without these keys, address searches won't function, which limits functionality
+* Without these keys, address searches and geocoding won't function, which limits functionality

 Install https://nodejs.org/en/download/ if you havne't already, and run: